Protecting People, Not Profits About Newkirk Zwagerman Read More ABout Us

 Since 2009, our attorneys have devoted their work to discrimination, harassment, and retaliation cases that involve protected characteristics such as age, race, creed, color, sex, sexual orientation, gender identity, national origin, religion, and disability.
 Our leadership is invested in civil rights, and our team brings that commitment into every employment and labor matter we handle.
 This long-term focus helps us recognize patterns in workplace behavior, internal investigations, and institutional responses that might not be obvious at first glance.

 We also understand the power imbalance that many employees and students face.
 Employers often have human resources departments and in-house counsel, while individuals may feel they have no one to turn to.
 Our goal is to provide focused advocacy built around your experience.
-We take time to understand your history with the organization, your goals, and your concerns, then we build a strategy that fits your situation rather than treating your case like a file number.
+We take the time to understand your history with the organization, your goals, and your concerns, and then we build a strategy that fits your situation rather than treating your case as just a file number.

 Employment & Employee Rights Issues We Handle